For Authors|For Editors|For Reviewers

 Authors reporting the use of a new procedure or tool in a clinical setting, must give a clear justification in the manuscript for why the new procedure or tool was deemed more appropriate than usual clinical practice to meet the patient’s clinical need, and should obtain ethics approval and informed patient consent for participation in the study.

-In case of clinical trials, which are defined as "any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes", the trial registration number (TRN) and date of registration should be included in the last line of the manuscript abstract.
+In case of clinical trials, which are defined as "any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes", the trial registration number (TRN) should be included in the last line of the manuscript abstract.
 Suitable publicly available registries are those listed on the ICMJE website and the WHO International Clinical Trials Registry Platform.
 For clinical trials that have not been registered prospectively, Discovery Medicine encourages retrospective registration to ensure the complete publication of all results.
 In such cases, the TRN, date of registration and the words ‘retrospectively registered’ should be included in the manuscript.

 4.2 Privacy and Confidentiality